molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_2_provisioning_an_instance_from_the_observabi.md

 ![](../images/logdna_img10.png)

 Select a resource group.
+By default, the **Default** resource group is set.

-For example, select the **Default** resource group or a different one.
+You can select the **Default** resource group or a different one.
 In the sample images you can see that the DevOps resource group is selected.

-* By default, the **Default** resource group is set.

-**Note:** If you are not able to select a resource group, check that you have editing permissions on the resource group where you want to provision the instance.
+**Note:** If you cannot see a resource group or if you are not able to select a specific resource group, check that you have editing permissions on the resource group where you want to provision the instance.

 Select the **Lite** service plan.

-* By default, the **Lite** plan is set.
+By default, the **Lite** plan is set.

 ![](../images/logdna_img11.png)